BrightspaceUI/core/components/tag-list/README.md

 # Tag List
-*This component is in progress and the api is not yet stable.*
+*This component is in progress.
+The API is generally stable but the ability to clear tags is currently a WIP.*

 Tag lists are used to present a list of compact, discrete pieces of information.